 Forgiveness.
 We need to offer this gift to others and to ourselves.
 If we don’t, the lack of forgiving can lead to bitterness and resentment, making us soul-sick and miserable.

 How can we forgive?
 Look to Jesus.
 He is our role model.
 We forgive out of loving obedience to Him.
 He forgave us when we didn’t deserve it.
-How can we do any less?
+How can we do anything less?

 Dear struggling parent, let’s be honest.
 Forgiveness is a long, slow process, but if you choose this healing path, you can be set free from unnecessary burdens that crush your heart and hold you in bondage.
-Friend, there may not be much to celebrate on your journey toward emotional freedom today, but as you take baby steps forward, you can get there and that’s worth setting off fireworks about!
+Friend, there may not be much to celebrate on your journey toward emotional freedom today, but as you take baby steps forward, you can get there and that’s worth setting off fireworks about.

 Who do you need to forgive?
 What would you add?
 I’d love to hear your comments.

 Some of this content is from my book You Are Not Alone: Hope for Hurting Parents of Troubled Kids, in the chapter on Forgiveness.
 Order your copy today through our website or wherever fine books are sold.
 And if you read it (or have read it), would you do me a big favor and write a review on Amazon?
-Reviews help more hurting parents find the encouragement, comfort and hope they need.
+Reviews can help more brokenhearted parents find the encouragement, comfort and hope they need.
 Thank you!

-• from the archives (revised)
+- from the archives (revised)

 Surely needed this today.
 I’m soul and heart sick lately.
 I need to begin to forgive in these 4 areas.
 Thank you for the reminder of the freedom that comes with forgiveness.